thedude0606/options_copy_TB/DECISIONS.md

   - Updated the update_feature_content callback to return actual component content instead of placeholder text
   - Added symbol validation to ensure features only attempt to display data when a valid symbol is provided
   - Implemented proper error handling to provide meaningful feedback when data cannot be retrieved

+### Method Compatibility Implementation
+- **Decision**: Implemented missing get_options_chain and get_price_history methods in DataCollector class
+- **Rationale**: Code was calling these methods but they were not implemented, causing runtime errors
+- **Benefits**: Ensures compatibility with existing code, prevents method not found errors, maintains consistent API
+- **Implementation**:
+  - Created get_options_chain method as an alias for the existing get_option_chain_with_underlying_price method
+  - Created get_price_history method as a wrapper for the existing get_historical_data method with parameter mapping
+  - Maintained consistent parameter naming and return values to ensure compatibility with calling code

+### Dash Callback Configuration Enhancement
+- **Decision**: Added prevent_initial_call=True parameter to callbacks using allow_duplicate=True in integration.py
+- **Rationale**: Dash requires prevent_initial_call when using allow_duplicate to ensure predictable callback execution
+- **Benefits**: Prevents "allow_duplicate requires prevent_initial_call to be True" errors, ensures consistent behavior
+- **Implementation**: Added the parameter to the real-time data stream callback in integration.py that was using allow_duplicate=True without the required parameter